wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/authentication-user-management/includes/1-introduction.md

 Portal administrators can choose to enable or disable any combination of authentication options through the portal site settings.

-All interactions and actions that a portal user takes (for example, leaving comments on a page) are tied to their contact row in Dataverse.
+All interactions that a portal user takes (for example, leaving comments on a page) are tied to their contact row in Dataverse.

 ## Contact extensions

-To support authentication, Power Apps portals solution adds the **External Identity** table and extends the **Contact** table by adding several columns and portal- specific forms.
+To support authentication, Power Apps portals solution adds the **External Identity** table and extends the **Contact** table by adding several columns and portal-specific forms.

 These extensions allow administrators to: